Mineralogist Jobs in USA with Visa Sponsorship

 Do mineralogist positions qualify for H-1B sponsorship?

-Yes, mineralogist positions typically qualify for H-1B sponsorship when they require specialized knowledge in geology, materials science, or earth sciences.
+Yes, mineralogist positions typically qualify for H-1B visa sponsorship when they require specialized knowledge in geology, materials science, or earth sciences.
 The role must require at least a bachelor's degree in a related field and involve complex analytical work that demonstrates specialty occupation requirements under immigration law.

 What degree do I need for H-1B sponsorship as a mineralogist?